TS ORM SDK

 dogs.delete(aDog);

-Note that the graph CRDT supports sets only, the discrete CRDTs arrays only.
+Note that the RDF CRDT supports sets only, the discrete CRDTs arrays only.

 Graph ORM: Relationships